Yug-More/Stock-Market-CS171/README.md

 5. Dashboards and Visualizations: Based on the analysis and conclusions derived create plots and dashboards to present the findings and interpret the plots.

 **Model Plans:**
-After conducting some research on the topic, linear regression model is a feasible option to analyze the annual stock return percentage based on the sector, market capitalization and location of the companies.
+After conducting some research on the topic Linear Regression, Random Forest, MLP, LSTM are certain feasible model options to analyze the annual stock return percentage based on the sector, market capitalization and location of the companies.

+is a feasible option to analyze the annual stock return percentage based on the sector, market capitalization and location of the companies.

 **Project Outline/Plan (Srihan Cheemangunta):**